alpaka-group/llama/docs/pages/domains.rst

         llama::DE<alpha, char>
     >;

-One-dimensional arrays of compile-time extent are also supported as arguments to :cpp:`llama::DE`, but not to  :cpp:`llama::DatumElement`.
+Arrays of compile-time extent are also supported as arguments to :cpp:`llama::DE`, but not to  :cpp:`llama::DatumElement`.
-Such arrays are expanded into a :cpp:`DatumStruct` with multiple :cpp:`DatumElement`\ s of the same type.
+Such arrays are expanded into a :cpp:`llama::DatumStruct` with multiple :cpp:`llama::DatumElement`\ s of the same type.
 E.g. :cpp:`llama::DE<Tag, float[4]>` is expanded into

 .. code-block:: C++